jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-apis-create-account.md

 * A valid Azure subscription - [Create one for free](https://azure.microsoft.com/free/).

-## Create a new Azure Cognitive Services resource
+## Create a new Azure Cognitive Research Technologies resource

 1. Create a resource.

     #### [Multi-service resource](#tab/multiservice)

-    The multi-service resource is named **Cognitive Services** in the portal.
-[Create a Cognitive Services resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne).
+    The multi-service resource is named **Cognitive Research Technologies** in the portal.
+[Create a Cognitive Research Technologies resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne).

-    At this time, the multi-service resource enables access to the following Cognitive Services:
+    At this time, the multi-service resource enables access to the following Cognitive Research Technologies:

     |                  |                                                      |                    |                               |                  |
     |------------------|------------------------------------------------------|--------------------|-------------------------------|------------------|